idrispendisbey/arionum-scripts/README.md

 `    sync       -- runs sanity.php manually so you can monitor the sync; CTRL+C to kill"`

 ## Masternode Setup
 This script does NOT currently do anything with masternode configs.
 It does install and setup a node which you need to run a masternode.
-Once you have a node setup using this script, you will need to follow the steps to configure it to be a masternode: https://github.com/arionum/masternode-miner
+Once you have a node setup using this script, you will need to follow the steps to configure it to be a masternode: I have a tutorial on this process here: http://aro.wiki/how-to-setup-an-arionum-masternode/

-My advice is to setup a second server with SSH password authentication disabled (use SSH keys only; also change your SSH port) and use that server to hold your key information and run the masternode-miner.

 ## Block 80000+ (how to resync)
 Follow this section ONLY if you had a node BEFORE block 80,000 or if you just want to do a full re-sync.